 The Mummers Museum

-Few traditions are better known in Philadelphia than the New Years Day Mummers Parade.
+Few traditions are better known here than the New Years Day Mummers Parade.
 People playing music in wild, bright, Mardi Gras-like costumes parade through Center City in what is the oldest folk festival in the US.

 Visitors who are interested in the Mummers outside of the wintertime can visit the Mummers Museum to learn about this singular event and the Mummer culture.
 Though the museum could use some polish, it’s clear how passionate the participants are about the history and camaraderie.
 You can learn about the roots of the tradition and even dress up as a Mummer.

-One of the newest green spaces in Philadelphia is the Rail Park.
-Originally part of a section of overgrown, unused rail lines, it has been revitalized into a free, pet-friendly park in the heart of Philadelphia.
+Originally part of a section of overgrown, unused rail lines, Rail Park has been revitalized into a free, pet-friendly park.

 Using reclaimed materials, Zagar created this unexpected space that is essentially a giant, walk-through mosaic.
 The project weaves inside and outside, incorporating bicycle spokes, bottles, mirrors, and other items into the giant work.
-We’ve never seen anything like it anywhere else, so it’s one of our top places to visit in the city.
+We’ve never seen anything like it anywhere else, so it’s one of our top places to visit.

 Center City’s most expensive neighborhood is Rittenhouse Square, and, at its center, is a park by the same name.
 Rittenhouse was one of the five original parks planned by William Penn and was first constructed in 1683.